padra1386/Premium-Bot/README.md

 python3 main.py
 ```

-## Additional Information

-For more details on configuring and customizing the Premium Bot, refer to the documentation provided in the repository.

 ## Troubleshooting

 If you encounter any issues during installation or setup, refer to the troubleshooting section in the documentation or raise an issue on the [GitHub repository](https://github.com/padra1386/Premium-Bot/issues).